Kntnt/kntnt-bb-any-term/README.md

 There is no setting page.

-### Does it work with Beaver Builder 2?

-I don't know.
-I have not yet test it with version 2 of Beaver Builder Page Builder.
-If you test, please let me know if it works or not.

 ### Does it work with PowerPack Addon for Beaver Builder?

 I don't know.
 I have not test it with either the [free](https://wordpress.org/plugins/ultimate-addons-for-beaver-builder-lite/) or [paid](https://wpbeaveraddons.com/) version of *PowerPack Addon for Beaver Builder*.
 If you test, please let me know if it works or not.